CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

     https://accessibilityinsights.io/docs/web/overview/
      ```

-1. From Accessibility Insights for Web page, click on the **Download for Web** option.
+1. From the Accessibility Insights for Web page, click on the **Download for Web** option.

    ![](../media/aut11.png)